Edward de Vere

-Born in Castle Hedingham, England, on April 12, 1550, Edward de Vere became the 17th Earl of Oxford upon his father's death in 1562.
-He was then raised as a ward of Queen Elizabeth in the home of William Cecil.
-Well educated, Oxford was one of the few noblemen to keep his own troupe of actors.
-A 1920 book promoted the theory that it was really Oxford who wrote Shakespeare's plays, although he had died before many of them were produced.
-De Vere died in Hackney, England, on June 24, 1604.
+Born at Hedingham Castle, England on April 12, 1550, Edward de Vere became the 17th earl of Oxford upon his father's death.
+He was raised as a ward of Queen Elizabeth in the home of Lord Burghley, whose daughter he married.
+A patron of writers, Oxford kept his own troupe of actors and was known as the "Italian Earl" after his travels.
+Later embroiled in scandal, he died on June 24, 1604.

 Edward de Vere was born on April 12, 1550 at his family’s estate in Hedingham, England.
 His parents were John de Vere, 16th earl of Oxford, and Margery Golding, half-sister of Arthur Golding, known for the first English translation of Ovid’s Metamorphosis.

 De Vere’s early tutors were the scholar/diplomat Sir Thomas Smith and Laurence Nowell, owner of the only known copy of Beowulf at that time.
 De Vere went to Queen’s College, Cambridge in 1558, later receiving honorary degrees from both Cambridge and Oxford universities.

 Upon his father’s death when de Vere was twelve, his hereditary titles included Lord Great Chamberlain and 17th Earl of Oxford.
 He rode into London with seven score horses dressed in black and took his place as a ward of Queen Elizabeth’s court, with the youth overseen by Lord Burghley, the queen’s chief advisor.